 In the printable recipe below, you can find a complete list of ingredients and measurements.

 - Buttermilk Biscuit: For the best sandwich, use our homemade old-fashioned buttermilk biscuits recipe.
-They’re flaky and buttery and make this sandwich extra delicious.
+They’re flaky and buttery, making this sandwich extra delicious.
+We also love them made with our cheddar cheese chive biscuits for an extra savory kick.
 If you’re short on time, a good-quality store-bought biscuit from the refrigerated section will work, too.

 - Bacon: One slice of bacon, cut in half, is perfect for this sandwich.
 When selecting bacon, opt for regular-cut rather than thick-cut.
 It crisps up better and won’t overwhelm the other ingredients.
 Not a bacon fan?
 Try Canadian bacon, turkey bacon, or a couple of thin slices of ham.
 For a vegetarian option, substitute with sliced avocado or grilled tomato.